 - Sweet Polly Oliver: Echo as Ronin.
-A bit of Fridge Brilliance with this, since given the VERY Japanese nature of the identity, nobody would ever suspect that Ronin was actually a Latina woman from America, not a male from Japan.
+A bit of Fridge Brilliance with this, since given the VERY Japanese nature of the identity (plus the fact that the costume does a great job of hiding the fact there's a woman in it), nobody would ever suspect that Ronin was actually a Latina woman from America, not a male from Japan.

 - Terrible Interviewees Montage: Luke and Jessica trying to find a superpowered nanny for their daughter.
 Some candidates are horrible, some are offended, and some take the opportunity to get in a few zings at the team.
 But the last one is perfect.

 - Time Skip: The comic book began with a six month time skip from the events of Avengers Disassembled.

 - Token Evil Teammate: Wolverine, of the Necessarily Evil kind.
 Iron Man notes to Captain America that, aside from strengthening human/mutant relations, this would be an important reason to have Logan around - He'd be able (and willing) to do things that none of the other team members would (though Wolvie's considerably more mellow these days).Wolverine: [to Brother Voodoo] Bub, I can do what needs to be done in a way you can't.The Thing: I think that's a compliment, by the way.

 - Too Much Information: After everyone wakes up naked in the Savage Land, Spider-Woman notes Peter is the only one without underwear.
 He explains he never wears any in his Spidey outfit (it chafes).
 Spider-Woman's reaction?I want off the team.

 - Took a Level in Jerkass: Wong, who spends a lot of his appearances in vol 2 insulting and swearing at everyone.